-To achieve the aforementioned goals, the Group adopts and promotes the following main principles of conduct that inform all of its quality activities:
+To achieve the aforementioned goals, the Group accepts and promotes the following main principles of conduct that inform all of its quality-related activities:

-- a) improvement in the satisfaction of the customer, both internal and external, which is a central element of the Group's activities and of the design and configuration of its products and services, such that they meet or exceed the expectations thereof; - b) the drive towards operational excellence, strengthening a culture of continuous improvement and excellence in management in order to increase competitiveness and the creation of value for the workforce, the shareholders and other Stakeholders of the Company; - c) advancement of quality management systems, giving priority in the implementation thereof to contributing value to the various organisations of the Group.
-In particular, the transformation of the energy model towards greater electrification and the impact of digitalisation and the new business models on the activities of the Group make it necessary to continuously evaluate the tools supporting the processes, including quality management systems, in order to achieve operational excellence and excellence in management; - d) a focus on the Stakeholders of the Company, working to identify and satisfy or even exceed their expectations; and e) the commitment of all of the Group's professionals by means of teamwork, an appropriate flow of information, internal communication, training, equality of opportunity and recognition of achievements.
+- a) improvement in the satisfaction of the customer, both internal and external, which is a central element of the Group's activities and of the design and configuration of its products and services, such that they meet or exceed the expectations thereof; - b) the drive towards operational excellence, strengthening a culture of continuous improvement and excellence in management in order to increase competitiveness and the creation of value for Iberdrola's people, shareholders and the financial community, and other Stakeholders of the Company; - c) advancement of quality management systems, giving priority in the implementation thereof to contributing value to the various organisations of the Group.
+In particular, the transformation of the energy model towards greater electrification and the impact of digitalisation and new business models on the activities of the Group make it necessary to continuously evaluate the tools supporting the processes, including quality management systems, in order to achieve operational excellence and excellence in management; - d) a focus on the Stakeholders of the Company, working to identify and satisfy or even exceed their expectations; and e) the commitment of all professionals of the Group through teamwork, an appropriate flow of information, internal communication, training, equality of opportunity and recognition of achievements.